 Business and consumer demand for faster and more accessible bandwidth is increasing exponentially.
-We are seeing drivers for network performance from cloud, Internet of Things (IoT), Augmented Reality, voice and video apps as well as backup requirements.
+We are seeing drivers for network performance from cloud, Internet of Things (IoT), augmented reality (AR), voice and video apps, as well as backup requirements.

-It seems counterintuitive, considering we have a national broadband project that features price above network performance, but most customers select a mobile network based on performance.
+It seems counter-intuitive, considering we have a national broadband project that prioritises price over network performance, but most customers select a mobile network based on performance.

 In fact, McKinsey discovered in a customer experience study and global CTO telecom survey that mobile broadband has made network quality a differentiator for operators.
 Customers now expect (and demand) more refined browsing experiences.

 This discernment follows through to all aspects of consumer expectations, and finally business performance.
-In fact, of the 11 decision factors used in McKinsey’s consumer survey, network quality now occupies spots 2 through 5.
+In fact, of the 11 decision factors used in McKinsey’s consumer survey, network quality now occupies spots two through five.

 Wireless is an increasingly important network factor to consider as either your primary or backup network, as the realities of terrestrial projects like the NBN roll out across regional Australia.